This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Breast milk gives your baby the best nutrition.
 It also has antibodies and other substances that help protect your baby's immune system.
 Babies should breastfeed for about 10 to 20 minutes or longer on each breast.
 Your baby will need 8 to 12 feedings every 24 hours.
 If he or she sleeps for more than 4 hours at one time, wake him or her up to eat.

 - Iron-fortified formula also provides all the nutrients your baby needs.
 Formula is available in a concentrated liquid or powder form.
 You need to add water to these formulas.
 Follow the directions when you mix the formula so your baby gets the right amount of nutrients.
 There is also a ready-to-feed formula that does not need to be mixed with water.
-Ask the healthcare provider which formula is right for your baby.
+Ask the pediatrician which formula is right for your baby.
 Your baby will drink about 2 to 3 ounces of formula every 2 to 3 hours when he or she is first born.
 As he or she gets older, he or she will drink between 26 to 36 ounces each day.
 When he or she starts to sleep for longer periods, he or she will still need to feed 6 to 8 times in 24 hours.

 - Burp your baby during the middle of the feeding or after he or she is done feeding.
 Hold your baby against your shoulder.
 Put one of your hands under your baby's bottom.
 Gently rub or pat his or her back with your other hand.
 You can also sit your baby on your lap with his or her head leaning forward.
 Support his or her chest and head with your hand.
 Gently rub or pat his or her back with your other hand.
 Your baby's neck may not be strong enough to hold his or her head up.
 Until your baby's neck gets stronger, you must always support his or her head while you hold him or her.
 If your baby's head falls backward, he or she may get a neck injury.